tkent198/modRSW_EnKF/README.md

 ## Getting started
 ### Versions
-All of the source code is written in Python and relies heavily on numpy, amongst others.
+All of the source code is written in Python and relies heavily on the numpy module, amongst others.
 The plotting routines require matplotlib.
-The versions used in the development are tabled below.
+The versions used in this development are tabled below.
 Other versions may work, but should not be relied upon.

 Software      | Version
 ------------- | -------------